D-GNTDWI/unswstudent/README.md

     https://tryhackme.com/

 # Week 0
-    //Setup VirtualBox 6.1 by viewing https://www.virtualbox.org/wiki/Downloads chose OS and accepted all prompts.
-Also have to install the VB Extension Pack, however my system downloaded the .gz file.
-Change the .gz to .vbox-extpack and VB will install the pack.
+    //Setup VirtualBox 6.1 by viewing https://www.virtualbox.org/wiki/Downloads
+    //Also have to install the VB Extension Pack, however my system downloaded the .gz file.
+    //Change the .gz to .vbox-extpack and VB will install the pack.
     //Created a 4gb memory, 10gb storage, VDI with 2 cores and installed Kali Linux OS.

     //With the support of Bombal, I have tinkered around with Wifite below.
-Note this doesn't work with WSL2 (due to network adapter access).
+    //Note this doesn't work with WSL2 (due to network adapter access).
     //$ sudo wifite
     //"Error: airmon-ng did not find any wireless interfaces" etc
     //$ sudo apt update